moughamir/ciel-kb/40-Summary-Notes/Omnizya and Digital Flow Shop.md

+---
+category: "Business"
+tags:
+  - Omnizya
+  - DigitalFlowShop
+  - startup
+  - business-plan
+topics:
+  - "Startup Development"
+  - "Digital Agency"
+  - "Business Strategy"
+---
 # Omnizya and Digital Flow Shop

 This note summarizes information about the startup Omnizya and its project, the Digital Flow Shop (DFS).
+For a more detailed roadmap, see [[Startup Roadmap Omnizya]].

 ## Omnizya